Omega Constellation Cal.564 18ct 1968 Solid Gold Dial – Museum Condition!

 The Omega Constellation has remained Omega’s flagship Chronometer grade automatic dress watch since 1952 and was a development of the highly successful Omega Centenary Chronometer Automatics, 2499 and 2500, launched just a few years previously to coincide with the celebration of Omega’s first 100 years of high-end watch manufacture.

-Here we have an 18ct yellow gold Omega Constellation in amazing condition from 1968 with a solid gold brushed dial.
+Here we have an 18ct yellow gold Omega Constellation in amazing condition from 1968 with an 18ct OM (or Massif) solid gold brushed dial, hands and batons.
 This watch carries the truly excellent Calibre 564, 24 Jewel movement which was Omega’s state of the art movement during the early 1960s.
 This is very highly regarded for its accuracy and reliability and self-winding efficiency.

 The heavy 18ct watch case measures 35mm in diameter and is in superb all-round condition.
 As with all Omega Constellations, this watch carries the ‘Constellation’ motif on the case-back which is fairly distinct, indicating this watch has been lightly used and has been very well cared for.